corrode/corrode.github.io/content/blog/defensive-programming/index.md

 ## Code Smell: Non-Exhaustive Matches

 It's tempting to use `match` in combination with a catch-all pattern like `_ => {}`, but this can haunt you later.
-The problem is that you might forget to handle a new case which got added later.
+The problem is that you might forget to handle a new case that was added later.

 Instead of: